ananace/Kunlaboro/Readme.md

 ------------

 Kunlaboro is built with many of the c++0x/c++11 features that were provided both in the tr1 release, and before.
-Therefor Kunlaboro requires a reasonably modern compiler to work properly, it's been tested and made sure to compile with both Microsoft Visual Studio 2010 and GCC 4.6.3.
+Therefore Kunlaboro requires a reasonably modern compiler to work properly, it's been tested and made sure to compile with both Microsoft Visual Studio 2010 and GCC 4.6.3.

 Documentation
 -------------